sgovil5/fbla_app/README.md

 # Technical Specifications
 - Made with the Flutter plugin for the Dart Language.
 - Google's Firebase used for Database, Data Storage(for Image), and User Authentication.
-    * Connected to app through RESTful API
+    * Connected to app through RESTful API.
-    * Create, Read, Update, and Delete operations used
+    * Create, Read, Update, and Delete operations used.
 - Native support for both iOS and Android.

 ## Analytics
 - Analytics for various categories are available.
 Categories include:
-    * Number of Facebook and regular users
+    * Number of Facebook and regular users.
-    * Location, Demographics, Devices, and Interests of users
+    * Location, Demographics, Devices, and Interests of users.
-    * User retention and engagement
+    * User retention and engagement.
-    * Document Read and Writes
+    * Document Read and Writes.

 ## Packages Used
 - [Cloud Firestore](https://pub.dev/packages/cloud_firestore) - By firebase.google.com